LeBigSky/LebigSky/README.md

-I am Gary Axen, actually (2022) learning web development at MolenGeek, Belgium. computer science passionate as wel as about web and code i am always working on projects.
+I am Gary Axen, actually (2022) learning web development at MolenGeek, Belgium.
+Computer science passionate as wel as about web and code i am always working on projects.
 I'm currently working on my first project: A shell script to fill-in index files called Autofill.

 <!--